-In this case, there is sufficient provision for a physical and legal access to both of the proposed lots under the application.
-Proposed Lot 1will have a new vehicle crossing and driveway formed to Swan Street in accordance with the standards as outlined in the Gore District Council Subdivision and Land Development Bylaw.
-Proposed Lot 2 will be served by the existing vehicle crossing onto Swan Street.
+In this case, there is sufficient provision for a physical and legal access to both of the proposed lots.
+Proposed Lots 1 and 2 will be served by an upgraded vehicle crossing to Kitchener Street and a shared driveway via rights of way.